dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Visitor.md

 The Visitor pattern involves defining a visitor class that implements the operations to be performed on the elements, and then each element class accepts a visitor,<br>
 allowing it to perform the operation on the element.

+Visitor pattern also have <Strong><i> double dispatching concept <Strong><i> , that is the method invoked depend on the 2 types of object in  first is the
+1)the visitor object on which the visit called depend on the concrete implemention of visitor passed as argument to the accept method of element <br>
+2) and also the visitable object on which the actual visit method get called depend on the concerete implementation of visitable intrtface that is passed to visit method of visitor
 ```

 from abc import ABC, abstractmethod